crowdagger/crowbook/book_example/config.md

 pretty straightforward (a boolean can be `true` or `false`, an integer must be composed a number, a string is, well, any string).
-The `path` type might puzzle you a bit, but it's equivalent a string, except Crowbook will consider it relatively to the book file.
+The `path` type might puzzle you a bit, but it's equivalent to a string, except Crowbook will consider it relatively to the book file.